Has UNUM Denied Your Long-Term Disability Claim?

 After you submit your appeal, UNUM will have 45 days for deliberating before they make their decision on your claim.
 They can choose to repeal their denial, or second their decision and deny your appeal as well.

 UNUM could ask for one extension of 45 days if they need more time to review your materials.
 After this time has ended, they must submit their decision.
 If they deny your appeal, ERISA permits you to file a lawsuit and ask a judge to review your claim and decide if benefits should be reinstated.
 The best outcome will be that UNUM simply pays you the benefits they owed you in the first place.

 Hire an Experienced Long-Term Disability Lawyer

 If you want to appeal your UNUM disability denial, you should not go it alone.
 ERISA is a complicated area of law, and UNUM has a team of medical and legal professionals ready to fight.
-You will benefit from having an experienced long-term disability lawyer to guide you through the process and build the strongest appeal possible to get you back on claim.
+You will benefit from having our experienced long-term disability lawyer to guide you through the process and build the strongest appeal possible to get you back on claim.

 Our long-term disability lawyer is ready to assist and would be happy to speak with you about your UNUM denial.
 Please contact us today at 816-203-0143, and we will review your denial letter for FREE and provide a strategy tailored to your particular case.